ohayo/myfirstRepository/readme.txt

-git is a distributed version control system. gir is a free software.
+git is a distributed version control system. gir is a free software distributed under the GPL.